Radiotopia Presents: Doing Time

 Cipher, or Greenhow Girls- The story of Rose Greenhow, a socialite imprisoned in D.C. for spying for the Confederacy who then continued to spy for the confederacy while imprisoned for spying for the Confederacy, and about her daughter, who stayed with her in prison at the age of eight.

 The Kitchen Sisters Present

 Warriors vs. Warriors- For the last five years, the Golden State Warriors have gone inside San Quentin Prison to play a pickup game against inmates in front of a crowd of prison guards and other inmates.
 Draymond Green talks about going inside.

 The Visits- A librarian writes letters to an incarcerated man.

 Love + Radio

-Season 6 Preview- A special preview of the show’s next season.
+Relevant Questions- A special L+R season six preview.
 The true story about lying, featuring polygraph expert Doug Mitchell, who has spent decades trying to take down this instrument of interrogation.

 The West Wing Weekly

 3.12: Bartlet for America- Hosts Josh and Hrishi discuss the most decorated episode of The West Wing’s third season.
 (Lots of awards AND Christmas ornaments.)
 Flashbacks are the central device in this episode and drug addiction and its consequences are the central idea.